katarzyna-juszczyk/refactoring_js_logic_starter/README.md

 * drop quality to 0 when after sellIn date
 * quality increase by 1 over time
 * if less than or equal 10 days quality increase by 2
-* if less than 5 days quality increase by 3
+* if less than or equal 5 days quality increase by 3

 Implement backstagePassUpdate(item) and inject it similarly to previous seams.